Both routes ride together until mile 32 at which point they split.

 Warning — There are NO services on these routes and only a few places where water can be found.
-It is recommended to bring a 3rd water bottle and/or a hydration pack.
+It is recommended to bring a 3rd or 4th water bottle and/or a hydration pack.
 Self-reliance is vital on this route.
 We recommend that you bring an extra tire, a patch kit, two tubes and a pump.

 Support This will be a self-supported brevet in a very remote area of Utah.
 The RBA or trail boss will be riding with the group as a participant.
-Self-sufficiency is a must (bringing extra parts including a spare tire is recommended).
 Most of the route has no cell phone coverage.
 There is no cell coverage at the start point or anywhere on the 100K route.
 There is spotty cell coverage from about 110 to mile 122 on the 200K route.
 Also, if you believe you might require the full amount of time for the 200K (most riders should plan on at least an 11-hour day), bring lighting/reflective clothing for you and your bike.

 Equipment Unlike many of the forest service roads in the mountains, these roads are in pretty good shape…except for the wash boards.
 We recommend at least 32mm-wide knobby or textured tires on a hard tail drop-bar or cyclo-cross style bike.